Mash-Up Round-Up: Finding Hapa-ness + Who Belongs in America

 LA's Piñata District, Where Street Food Is TheaterMeet the main players of the Piñata District: Abuelo of the Corn, El Churro Boy, El Chapo, and Cheese Cowboys.
 They’re been there for years, they know how to avoid turf battles, and they’ve got their own styles and stories from making their unrivaled street food.

 via Los Angeles Times

 Trump’s Racist Tweets, And The Question Of Who Belongs In AmericaFor immigrants, children of immigrants, and people of color in this country, the racist chants and rhetoric of Trump and his supporters show we may never belong in their version of America.

 In this America, U.S. Air Force and Congress members are told to "go back" to countries they've never visited, we wake up with "racial dissociation" and "melancholia," and Andrew Yang's robot apocalypse could be the revolution we need.
 Editor's note: They're wrong.
-You belong.
+You belong. via The New Yorker

 The Other Housing Crisis: Abandoned HomesIn a country with both affordable housing shortages and housing development surpluses, this current crisis of vacant lots and blighted homes didn't exactly come from nowhere.